nantourakis/Dice-Game/README.md

 - In each turn, a player rolls the dice as many times as they wish.
 Each dice roll gets added to their round score.
 - But, if a player rolls a 1, then their round score gets lost and reverted back to zero.
 It's now the next players turn.
 - The current player can choose to "Hold", which means their round score will be kept safe and get added to their global score.
 It's now the next players turn.
-- The first player to reach their seclected winning score or 75 points by default wins!
+- The first player to reach their selected winning score or 75 points by default wins.

+Have Fun!